 Sexual intercourse was very infrequent, two to four times a year.
 It was me that distanced myself from it (even knowing there would be insults).

 I’d lost the emotional connection completely and it was difficult.
-Sex was always dictated, not natural and romantic, not even fun.
+Sex was always dictated, not natural and romantic, and not even fun.
 There were strict rules.

 I put this down to her earlier abuse but at times it felt like powerplays in the relationship – as she would initiate something and then blame me for going ahead with it or blame me for refusing to.
 Whatever I did (or didn’t) was an excuse to emasculate me.
 I couldn’t win.